ORESoftware/r2g/README.md

 2. You are testing your package directly, instead of testing it as a dependency of another project.
 In reality, someone will be using your package via `node_modules/X`.
 3. You are not using `npm pack` to package your project before testing it.
 Your `.npmignore`  file could mean you will be missing files, when someone goes to use your package in the wild.

 The above things are why you need to take some extra pre-cautions before publishing NPM packages.
-I think we have all had `.npmignore` files that accidentally ignored files we need.
+I think everyone has had an `.npmignore` file that accidentally ignored files we need in production.
-And we have all had dependencies in devDependencies instead of dependencies, which caused problems when people try to use the library.
-Those are the two motivations for using this tool, to *prove* that X works in its final format.
+And we have all had dependencies listed in devDependencies instead of dependencies, which caused problems when people try to use the library.
+Those are the motivations for using this tool, to *prove* that X works in its final format.

 ## A Better Workflow